m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/primitives/hiding.md

 # Hiding

-You can create an entity, but keep it hidden.
+You can create a node, but keep it hidden.

-You can set the `hidden` property on any entity.
-If it is `true`, the entity -- _and all its children_ -- will not display.
+You can set the `hidden` property on any node.
+If it is `true`, the node -- _and all its children_ -- will not display.

 Below, we create two labels, but you can see only one of them.
 The other label is hidden.

 :::note

 Why go through the trouble to create something but not show it?
-[Later](../interactivity/visual-responses.md), we'll see it is useful to create a hidden entity, but then "unhide it" in response to a user action.
+[Later](../interactivity/visual-responses.md), we'll see it is useful to create a hidden node, but then "unhide it" in response to a user action.

 :::